StinoBytes/ftp-downloader/README.md

 If your settings are correct, downloading should start immediatly if it is within the set hours.

+Finished downloads can be found in `downloads/finished`.
+The files in that folder can safely be moved elsewhere.

 ---
 ### 3. Stop container